-After many years of doubts and uncertainty, the Unified Patent Court (UPC) has now entered the Provisional Application Period (PAP) and is expected to be operational as early as the second half of 2022.
+After many years of doubts and uncertainty, the Unified Patent Court (UPC) has now entered the Provisional Application Period (PAP) and is expected to be operational from June 2023.

 It will be the most significant change to patent law in Europe in the last 40 years, which in due course is expected to establish an effective, centralised forum for enforcing and challenging patents in the participating Member States of the European Union.

 HOW WILL THE UPC CHANGE THE CURRENT EUROPEAN PATENT SYSTEM?

 Currently, a European patent becomes a bundle of national patents post-grant, and any enforcement claims must be brought before national courts and respective authorities.

 These options pose a risk of conflicting decisions of the various national authorities, creating inconsistency and uncertainty for interested parties, be they patent owners or third parties.
 The Unified Patent Court aims to address these problems and provide a simpler and more efficient judicial system with one court having jurisdiction across all participating Member States.

 The UPC will retain exclusive jurisdiction for claims relating to Unitary Patents, and will have competency (alongside the relevant national authority) to handle actions relating to European patents validated directly in the participating Member States, as well as supplementary protection certificates obtained from European patents, unless the relevant patent has been opted-out.